Pahsuleyk/cse15l-lab-reports/lab-report-4-week8.md

 Running the test on the reviewed Markdown-Parse repository ended up failing

 ### Is a Code Change Under 10 Lines Possible?
+It is possible to make a code change under 10 lines for this snippet to account for extra parenthasis.
+Simply make a few lines of code and set up a counter for open brakets and parenthasis.
+Every open parenthasis/braket raises the count by 1 and every closed counterpart lowers the count by one.
+Once the counter starts, the momnet it hits 0 is when it should complete the link and therefore provide the full link output.
 ___
 ## Snippet 3
 ### Coded Test